 You can visit all or some of the galleries on this route.
 There will also be access to toilets, a shop and an opportunity to buy food and drink.

-Head to the first floor to see two new displays of the Tate collection.
+On the first floor, enjoy two displays of the Tate collection.
 Democracies and Whose Tradition? include more than 60 artworks from around the world.
 Visit Ideas Depot, a display of works selected by Primary schools in Liverpool.

-From 24 July, visitors will be able to see a new display of work by one of the most important figures of modern and contemporary art, Louise Bourgeois.
+Head to the second floor to see our new display of work by one of the most important figures of modern and contemporary art, Louise Bourgeois.

 Tate Liverpool is located on the Royal Albert Dock Liverpool.
 There is level access to the gallery via the main revolving doors and two side doors.

 - Toilets are located in the basement and on the first and second floors

 - A Changing Places toilet is located in the ground floor foyer